11 joyful ways to make your clothes more sustainable

 The advice from several makers of jeans is, instead of washing them, try putting your jeans in the freezer overnight to help get rid of bacteria.
 You could also leave them outside in the sun or use a neutraliser spray.
 Levi’s CEO says, “A good pair of denim doesn’t really need to be washed in the washing machine except for very infrequently or rarely."
 His argument being washing a good pair of Levi’s actually causes damage to the material and is a waste of water.
 Hiut Denim says, "Raw denim is best given a good six months before washing.
 The longer you can leave it, the better your jeans will look.”
 They even have a No Wash Club.

 Do you have a garment with a stain that you just can’t remove?
-No worries, mark it! reMARKable is the solution for stubborn fabric stains.
+No worries, mark it! reMARKable (available in the Sugru shop) is the solution for stubborn fabric stains.
 Mark the moment with these golden iron-on patches and make your stain into something remarkable.
 Designed by Humade, reMARKable is part of a new mindset against waste.
 Each kit comes with a sheet of golden iron-on marks, a piece of felt, some baking foil and a step-by-step manual.
 Genius.

 Boro, which comes from the Japanese word boroboro, meaning something tattered or repaired, is a patch-worked indigo textiles technique that was used by rural working communities in Japan’s northern prefectures.
 Before the 1900s, pieces of used cotton or hemp from existing textiles such as clothes and futon covers, were pieced together, and over generations, repaired, recycled and reused.
 Often known as the fabric of life or folk fabric, it’s believed the practice extends from a Japanese worldview called Wabi-Sabi, which centres on the acceptance of imperfection as accidental beauty.

 There’s a phenomenon in the Sugru community: fixing, hacking and decorating shoes with Sugru.
 A typical shoe repair seals those annoying gaps in walking shoes or wellies.
 Another popular one is to add educational patches to shoes that teach little ones to know their left from their right feet.
 The possibilities are limitless.
-To try it for yourself, check out our step-by-step guide on how to protect your shoes from scuffs and tears.
+To try it for yourself, check out our step-by-step guide on how to customise your shoes with Sugru.

 We’re big fans of buying shoes and boots to last.
 Old, well-worn, comfy and lived-in is the style for us.
 Vibram Sole Academy is a shoe repair service with a difference.
 Take in your old shoes to these life-long master cobblers, and they’ll help you reimagine and reinvent them.
 It’s a little pricey, but in the end, you get to keep your old favourites, fully revived, given a second life, along with the thrill of the new.
 Hooray.

-Created by Helen Klopper, Woolfiller makes use of wool's natural, unique properties.
+Created by Helen Klopper, Woolfiller (available in the Sugru shop) makes use of wool's natural, unique properties.
 When pricked with a needle, the minute scales within the material will open and automatically latch on to each other, creating bonded fibres where there once was a hole.
 We think it's the perfect combination of simple, sustainable, and satisfying.

 This has gotta be one of the coolest winter clothing hacks ever.
 If the zipper on your favourite coat’s been knocked off, don’t consider letting it go for one second.
 Simply grab some Sugru and a humble old paperclip and re-attach it as shown in the pic.
-Watch our cool video to see just how easy it is.
+Check out the page: Fix any zip with Sugru to see just how easy it is.

 Radical knitting expresses the idea that repairs should not be hidden away like a dirty secret.
 Radical knitters use bold colours to highlight and celebrate their repairs.
 Check out textile artist Celia Pym’s radical knitting workshop to see her inspiring work in this realm.